-Detailed analyses can be found in the Appendix \ref{apx: overload system} and here we provide the high-level ideas.
-Our analyses build on a concept called \textit{stability decomposition} (Definition \ref{def: stability decomposition}) which decomposes frontends and backends based on the graph structure, arrival rates and service capacities.
+Detailed analyses can be found in Appendix~\ref{apx: overload system}; here we provide the high-level ideas.
+Our analyses build on a concept called \textit{stability decomposition} (Definition \ref{def: stability decomposition}) which decomposes frontends and backends based on the graph structure, arrival rates, and service capacities.
 This decomposition identifies which backends' workloads will inevitably grow without bound and which ones can remain stable under GMSR.
-We show this decomposition is equivalent to a minimum s-t cut on the graph augmented by a source connecting to all frontends and a sink connecting to all backends (Lemma \ref{lem: stability decomposition is a cut}), and we show it is unique (Corollary \ref{cor: unique stability composition}) and can be constructed using maximum flow algorithms (Corollary \ref{cor: construct mF using max flow}) (for definitions of maximum s-t flow with reversed arcs, minimum s-t cut, and residual graph, see Appendix \ref{apx: graph def preliminary}).
+We show this decomposition is equivalent to a minimum s-t cut on the graph augmented by a source connecting to all frontends and a sink connecting to all backends (Lemma \ref{lem: stability decomposition is a cut}), and we show it is unique (Corollary \ref{cor: unique stability composition}) and can be constructed using maximum flow algorithms (Corollary \ref{cor: construct mF using max flow}).

-We then use the same Lyapunov function as before to show that the service rates in the system converge to an equilibrium $\bm{L}^*$ (Theorem \ref{thm: general N convergence result}), where the system splits into two parts: \begin{itemize} \item A subset of backends that can be stabilized, with total workload converging to a finite value; \item A subset of backends whose workloads grow to infinity, with total service capacity converging to the maximum possible level, i.e., $\mu_b(\infty)$. \end{itemize}
+We then use the same Lyapunov function as in the stability analysis to show that the service rates in the system converge to an equilibrium $\bm{L}^*$ (Theorem \ref{thm: general N convergence result}), where the system splits into two parts: \begin{itemize} \item A subset of backends that can be stabilized, with total workload converging to a finite value; \item A subset of backends whose workloads grow to infinity, with total service capacity converging to the maximum possible level, i.e., $\mu_b(\infty)$. \end{itemize}